ljharris1214/tidy_data_project/CodeBook.md

 * *'Gyro'* in the field indicates gyroscope data
 * *'Body'* indicates the body portion of the acceleration signal
 * *'Gravity'* indicates the gravity portion of the acceleration signal
-* *'Jerk'* derived measure based on body linear acceleration and angular velocity derived in time
+* *'Jerk'* is a derived measure based on body linear acceleration and angular velocity derived in time
 * *'.mean.'* in the field indicates that this is an average
 * *'.std.'* in the field indicates that it is the standard deviation
 * *'.X'*, *'.Y'*, *'.Z'* in the field denote 3-axial signals in the X, Y and Z directions